 These fun day trips from Orlando Florida offer cool, fun, and happy experiences, whether you have a few hours or a full day to explore.
 From swimming with manatees to watching amazing US Gulf Coast sunsets, these Orlando day trips will make every person in your family or group happy and add memorable experiences to your Central Florida vacations.

 The following Orlando getaways are listed according to distance from Orlando Airport, according to Google Maps.
 Some are over 3 hours away and might be better for an overnight stay.
-Luckily, I provide suggestions for other things to do in each destination along with recommended places to stay.
+Luckily, I provide suggestions for other things to do in each Florida destination along with recommended places to stay.

 19 Fun Day Trips from Orlando Florida